aces/Loris/modules/imaging_uploader/test/TestPlan.md

 17. In the Admin/Configuration module, set the 'ImagingUploader Auto launch' option to 'Yes'.
     Repeat steps 11-16 to verify that the insertion scripts work with the Auto Launch option.
     [Manual Testing]
-18. Upload a valid, anonymized `.tar.gz` DICOM archive but with a CandID that does not match the one in the archive (PSCID and visit label should be correct though).
-Check that an appropriate message is written in the Console Output.
+18. Upload a valid, anonymized `.tar.gz` DICOM archive but with a patient name (PSCID, CandID, Visit label) that does not match the one stored in the DICOM files of the archive (for example, patient name DICOM header = `MTL0001_111111_V01` but `.tar.gz` name being `MTL0002_222222_V01` which corresponds to another valid candidate).
+    Check that an appropriate message is written in the Console Output (i.e. "`The PatientName read from the DICOM header does not start with MTL0002_222222_V01 from the mri_upload table`").
     [Manual Testing]
 19. First, set the config setting 'ImagingUploader auto launch' to 'Yes'.
 Then, edit your prod file (in
 	<LORIS MRI code dir>/dicom-archive/.loris-mri) and comment out the definition of the @db array.
 Once these operations